Tanjingw/academic-kickstart1/content/authors/admin/_index.md

 [4]<u>Jingwen Tan</u>*,Qingyuan Xu,Tianjiao Li (2020) An Empirical Analysis of Scented Tea Market Based on Theory of Consumer Behavior. *In IEESASM 2020*

-There are several articles that do not provide links to download the original data.
-These data are obtained from the social survey of my team.
-If you have any questions, you can contact me through email.

 <h1>Award</h1>